helgasavoirai/whatsapp-reel-generator/README.md

 ## Loom walkthrough

-[Add link here] — 3-minute walkthrough of all 3 modes end to end, including one Hindi/Gujarati voice note test, showing the MP4 arriving back in WhatsApp.
+(https://www.loom.com/share/474c09ccbcc149a9be7b966285ad5018) — 3-minute walkthrough of all 3 modes end to end, including one Hindi/Gujarati voice note test, showing the MP4 arriving back in WhatsApp.

 ## Links